Near Arlington in Maricopa County, Arizona — The American Mountains (Southwest)

 The term "riparian" stems from Latin, meaning by the river, simply put, it describes an area along or around any body of water.
 Grasses usually abound here, with a greater variety of shrubs and trees.
 There may be sedges, cattails, cottonwoods, mesquites and willows, which are tolerant of standing water and saturated soil conditions.

-Mallards are one of the most common species of waterfowl in the United States.
+Mallards are one of the most common species

 You'll also notice a dramatic change in the wildlife.
 Numerous birds flit among the vegetation.
-If you check the soft soil near the water, you'll probably
+If you check the soft soil near the water, you'll probably find the tracks of raccoons, rabbits and other small mammals.

 The many nooks and crannies created by the connected steel members of the Gillespie Dam Bridge are a favorite nesting place of the Cliff Swallow every spring.